Image

 Before we talk about making flossing fun, let’s talk about why flossing is important.
 Flossing is important because studies show that brushing alone only reaches around 60% of the surface area of teeth.
 That leaves almost 40% virtually untouched and prone to plaque, tartar build-up, and cavities!

-Dentists recommend that flossing start as soon as your child’s teeth fit closely together, typically between the ages of 2 and 6.
-Of course, flossing isn’t possible for young children to do on their own, so you’ll need to floss their teeth for them until they are old enough to be able to floss their own teeth effectively and safely.
+Dentists recommend starting flossing as soon as your child’s teeth fit closely together, typically between the ages of 2 and 6.
+Since young children cannot floss effectively on their own, parents should floss their teeth for them until they are old enough to do so safely and properly, helping prevent dental issues that, in Houston, our experienced dentists treat every day.

 Fun Floss Picks